joeldipops/TableTop/AdventurerFactory/README.md

 ### Encounter Step
 In the encounter step, you may do one of the following.
 - Attack by rolling your _Violence Die_ in order to lower your opponents Health and defeat them in combat.
-    - The basic formula is `New HP = Old HP - (Violence Die + Your Atk Bonus - Their Defense Bonus)`
+    - The basic formula is `New 💗 = Old 💗 - (Violence Die + Your Atk Bonus - Their Defense Bonus)`
     - This is called a Simple Attack
 - Roll your _Diplomacy Die_ to lower their Willpower so that they cease hostilities
-    - The basic formula is `New WP = Old WP - (Diplomacy Die + Your Charisma Bonus)`
+    - The basic formula is `New ⚡ = Old ⚡ - (Diplomacy Die + Your Charisma Bonus)`
     - This is called a Simple Parley
 - Perform the action on a card you have in play that has a cost of "Encounter:"

 # End Conditions
-- When a player has 0 HP or 0 WP at the end of a turn.
+- When a player has 0 💗 or 0 ⚡ at the end of a turn.
 - When a player has 0 cards in their deck AND did not Play a card on their turn.
 - When a player requests a draw at any time and it is accepted by their opponent.